*THIS REVIEW OF THE FIGURES CONTAINS MOVIE PLOT SPOILERS! READ AT YOUR OWN RISK!*

 5. JOE GAGE "THE COW PUNCHER" Played by Michael Madsen

 What's strange to me on this particular figure is that any Tarantino enthusiast can tell its Michael Madsen.
-Their have been plenty of Mr. Blonde figures out there for over a decade.
-However, his features are somewhat distorted and cartoon-like here and that simply may be because of one ironic fact which is that it is pretty obvious when looking at 21st Century Michael Madsen in comparison with 20th Century Michael Madsen, that he has had a little work done on his face.
-So its kind of like that old joke about having a twister on the back of your neck to tighten up the face.
+There have been plenty of Mr. Blonde figures out there for over a decade.
+However, his features are somewhat distorted and cartoon-like here and that simply maybe because of one ironic fact which is that it is pretty obvious when looking at 21st Century Michael Madsen in comparison with 20th Century Michael Madsen, that he has had a little work done on his face.
+So it's kind of like that old joke about having a twister on the back of your neck to tighten up the face.
 As far as I'm concerned, I think NECA did the best that they could with their source material.
-The New Jersey based toymakers were able to capture Madsen's leathery skin and to be honest, the guy just looks like he would do just fine in the Old West.
+The New Jersey-based toymakers were able to capture Madsen's leathery skin and to be honest, the guy just looks like he would do just fine in the Old West.
 This is the one character that really has that stereotypical cowboy look that Hollywood has jammed down our throats for a century but that's okay here because with "The Cow Puncher" Joe Gage, it completely works.
-Even the ornate leather vest and oversized pistol on the figure seem to point that anything that Joe Gage does is bigger than big even if talking incessantly is in his character.
-The odd looking turquoise and reddish brown undershirt is an odd choice for what seems like someone that wouldn't be caught dead in those colors.
+Even the ornate leather vest and an oversized pistol on the figure seem to point out that anything that Joe Gage does is bigger than big even if talking incessantly is in his character.
+The odd-looking turquoise and reddish-brown undershirt is an odd choice for what seems like someone that wouldn't be caught dead in those colors.
 However, it really pops on the figure and the fact that NECA can make a figure of an actor post-plastic surgery is a big deal in my book.